-So here’s the promised cupcake recipe that I used as a carrier for the paleo chocolate fudge frosting that I posted last week.
+So here’s the promised cupcake recipe that I used as a carrier for the paleo vegan chocolate frosting that I posted last week.

 * I don’t think I’m British – I just loathe the p-word.

-This is pretty much the same recipe I used in my spiderweb cupcakes.
+This paleo chocolate cupcakes recipe is pretty much the same recipe I used in my spiderweb cupcakes.
 I adapted it a little to make the cupcakes bigger and to make the measurements a bit easier for people who use measuring cups instead of grams.

 These gluten-free dairy-free cupcakes have a really interesting texture and I don’t mean that in a bad way!
 It’s hard to describe, but they’re kind of mousse-like.
 They’re not like regular, fluffy airy cupcakes, but they’re moist and… mousse-like.
 I’m sure that won’t convince you to make them so here’s a review from the original recipe:

 “A girl who has been eating GF for 3 years said they were the best GF cupcakes she has ever had!
 They were all asking after the recipe!”
 I think they’re pretty darned delicious but I don’t know about best gluten-free cupcakes ever.
 I think I’ll reserve that title for cupcakes that have the same exact texture as regular cupcakes.
 Ones where you have no idea that they’re gluten-free (like my best gluten-free brownies recipe!)

 These paleo chocolate cupcakes don’t have that typical weird, eggy and spongy thing that a lot of grain-free cupcake recipes I’ve tried have had, though so that’s a huge plus.
 All in all, I’d say that these cupcakes are a victory. :) Check out the reviews in the comments in you need convincing!

 I definitely need to up my paleo cupcakes game (when it comes to variety!).
 These chocolate cupcakes are pretty much all I have.
 What kind should I make next?!

 - Prep Time: